What Can You Do With a Homeland Security Degree?

 Since many homeland security positions require government clearance, you may also need to pass a background check.
 Rich recommends avoiding drugs and people who commit crimes.
 “That’s really, really important because when it comes to a background investigation, all of that is going to flush out, and you just want to (be) standing there clean,” he said.

-Is a Master's in Homeland Security Worth it?
+Is a Master's Degree in Homeland Security Worth it?

-Graduate-level work will often take a deeper dive into the field, allowing you to master a greater understanding of homeland security and dig deeper into the tracks that interest you.
+Graduate-level work often takes a deeper dive into the field, allowing you to understand homeland security better and dig deeper into the areas that interest you.
 “The advanced degree gives you a broader look at the more strategic and global outlook or picture of what homeland security does and is about,” Poland said.
-He believes a master’s degree, in conjunction with your professional experience, can help you advance your career.
+He believes a master’s degree, in conjunction with your professional experience, can give you a competitive advantage.